International Food Assistance

 - The United States faces challenges in targeting specialized products designed for the most vulnerable groups, such as children under the age of 2, and maintaining quality controls throughout the supply chain.

-- Weaknesses in the U.S. Department of Agriculture's oversight of the McGovern-Dole Food for Education Program limit its ability to ensure that the programs objectives are met.
+- Weaknesses in USDA's oversight of the McGovern-Dole Food for Education Program limit its ability to ensure that the program’s objectives are met.

-Note: U.S. Agency for International Development (USAID) data are from transactions the agency reported between fiscal years 2008 and 2010.
-U.S. Department of Agriculture (USDA) data are from transactions the agency reported between fiscal years 2007 and 2009.
+Sources: GAO based on selected transactions from data provided by USAID and USDA.
+Note: USAID data are from between fiscal years 2008 and 2010.
+USDA data are from between fiscal years 2007 and 2009.
+Reprinted from GAO-11-636.